Skip to ContentSkip to Navigation

 Teaching and management

-Louise lectures in the honours programme of the Bachelors in Human Geography and Planning, and Environmental and Infrastructure Planning, the Master in Population Studies and the Research Master in Spatial Sciences.
+Louise lectures in the Bachelors in Human Geography and Planning, and Environmental and Infrastructure Planning, the Master in Population Studies and the Research Master in Spatial Sciences.
 She attempts to connect her teaching with her research; during classes, but also in the research themes she supervises.
 She supervises students working on their Bachelorprojects and Master theses, on themes such as ageing, migration, wellbeing and place meaning.

 Louise has coordinated the Research Master in Spatial Sciences.
 Furthermore, she has fulfilled a variety of organisational roles, including vice-secretary of the faculty-wide Exam Committee and participation in the Faculty Council as well as Education Committees.
+She is currently the vice-chair of the Demography Department and chair of the Programme Committee of the Master Population Studies.

 Previous experience